The World Quizzing Championships 2017

 Second and third places were snatched by two other English players, and previous winners, Olav Bjortomt and Kevin’s Eggheads colleague, Pat Gibson.

-We hope you can join us next year (Saturday 3 June)!
+We hope you can join us this year - Saturday 3 June!

 No qualification is required to take part in any of our events.